CerrenRichards/seabird-extinction-risk/README.md

 # seabird-extinction-risk

-This repository contains the code required to replicate the analyses in **Richards, C., Cooke, R.S.C. & Bates, A.E. - Biological traits of seabirds predict extinction risk and vulnerability to anthropogenic threats.**
+This repository contains the data and R code required to replicate the analyses in **Richards, C., Cooke, R.S.C. & Bates, A.E. - Biological traits of seabirds predict extinction risk and vulnerability to anthropogenic threats.**

-## What is in this code?
+## Scripts
+`seabird-extinction-risk.Rmd` The R Markdown file that contains the code for the analysis.

+**Contents:**
 1. Trait imputations
 2. Averaging the 15 trait datasets
 3. Extracting IUCN categories